HeZhang1994/digital-elevation-model/README.md

 6. Try ```>>> from osgeo import gdal``` in Python.
 If no error occurs, the installation is successfully completed.

-## Flow Chart of Processing London DEM (ASTGDEMv2.0)
+## Pipeline

+Flow chart of processing London DEM (ASTGDEMv2.0).
 Pictures of Earth are copied from [ThoughtCo.](https://www.thoughtco.com/degree-of-latitude-and-longitude-distance-4070616) and [Google Earth](https://earth.google.com/web/).

 ![](https://github.com/HeZhang1994/digital-elevation-model/blob/master/images/ASTGDEM_Process.png)